• Facebook

 Regarding transfer of college credits or exam scores:

-While most federal and state-funded resources are available to students who qualify for free or reduced lunch, students should always ask their counselor if there are any other schools or community-based resources that can help.
+While most federal and state-funded resources are available to students who qualify for free or reduced lunch (FRPL), students should always ask their counselor if there are any other school or community-based resources that can help.

-For all dual credit programs, some schools receive Academic Acceleration Incentive Program funds based on their demonstrated commitment to equitably expanding dual credit.
-High schools may also apply for Consolidated Equity and Sustainability Grant (FP 154) funding to expand their programs, increase access, and lower costs for students.
+For all dual credit programs, high schools may apply for Consolidated Equity and Sustainability Grant (FP 154) funding to expand their programs, increase access, and lower costs for students.
 These funds can be used to help students with the costs any dual credit program.

 For college preparatory courses with exams (AP/IB/CI):